Symptom guide

 Works with CT, MRI, ultrasound, and X-ray reports.

-Use this page to understand why certain imaging findings may come up during a workup for blood in urine: imaging-related causes doctors may consider.
+Once the symptom pattern is clearer, the next step is often the report language itself.
 If you already have a report, the linked finding and phrase pages below usually give a more precise plain-English explanation, especially wording like "Indeterminate enhancing renal mass in the left kidney.."

 This is one of the findings clinicians may consider when symptoms, exam, or other testing suggest a structural cause.